graymintmoon/graymintmoon.github.io/index.md

 			</div>
 			<div class="column_half_block">
 				<h3 class="text_center text_regular">Khristine</h3>
-				<h5 class="text_center">MARKETING + PROJECT MANAGEMENT</h5>
+				<h5 class="text_center">DIGITAL MARKETING + PROJECT MANAGEMENT</h5>
-				<p class="text_light">Khristine is a homemaker, homeschool educator, holistic health enthusiast, and the owner of Lotus Light Moon.
-In her past life, she was a Senior Paralegal for a highly reputable law firm in Southern California.</p>
+				<p class="text_light">Khristine is a homemaker, alternative educator, holistic health enthusiast, and the founder of Lotus Light Moon.
+She helps Mothers leverage the magical benefits of Minimalism and Feng Shui in everyday family life.</p>
-				<p class="text_light">She loves laughing and interacting with her family, traveling, and going on family dates.
-Her personal interests include yoga, learning new languages, and studying how to leverage the benefits of Minimalism and Feng Shui in every day home life.</p>
+				<p class="text_light">Khristine is an instinctive nurturer.
+She adores her husband and two sons, loves caring for and laughing with her family, and going on family dates.
+She enjoys traveling, learning new languages, and practicing Kripalu yoga and loving-kindness meditation.</p>
+				<p class="text_light">Khristine promotes the power of authenticity and being aligned with the Universe.
+She encourages others to listen to the dreams in their hearts and pursue their life's truest calling.</p>
 			</div>
 		</div>
 		<p></p>